MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 **Preview:** Note that some features are in preview, denoted by the preview tag, and for process templates that are still in preview, license and trial are not needed.

-## Prerequisites - NEEDS REVISION
+## Prerequisites

-Before you start using process mining capabilities, make sure you have the following prerequisites:
+Before you start using process advisor capabilities, make sure you have the following prerequisites:

 - Process mining licenses